How to Split Money With Your Partner

 There is no single “right” way to combine finances.
 What matters most is that the system you choose feels fair, sustainable, and respectful to both people involved.

-In our work with couples—including many who are married or have been together for years—this is one of the most common and emotionally loaded conversations we have.
-And while every relationship is different, there is one approach we often see create the most balance when incomes are unequal: contributing to shared expenses based on income, not splitting everything evenly.
+For many couples, this becomes one of the most emotionally loaded conversations.
+And while every relationship is different, there is one approach many couples find helpful when incomes are unequal: contributing to shared expenses based on income, not splitting everything evenly.

 Let’s walk through what that looks like, why it works, and how to adapt it to your relationship.